Terence Eden. He has a beard and is smiling.

 Speed test results.

 Exactly a year ago, I asked "What's the point of Gigabit broadband?"
 Well… I'm about to find out!
 Despite my well-publicised annoyance with Virgin Media, they are the only fibre provider in my area.
-They've also recently merged with O2 - my old employer1 - and are offering a free speed boost to any joint […]
+They've also recently merged with O2 - my old employer - and are offering a free speed boost to any joint customers.
+I had an old pre-pay O2 SIM, so spoke to Virgin and cheekily asked for a free s…

 Preview: Virgin Media's Intelligent WiFi Plus Pods